Mangarella/BreatheFree/README.md

 A traditional time series model is a regression model, and the parameters of a statistical model (ARIMA, ARMAX, etc.) are fit on the basis of minimizing a cost function (such as least squares) and this minimization is not guaranteed to optimize the results of a classification problem, i.e. correcting predicting when the time series will enter the hazardous zone in the next 8 hours.

-Lastly, A large multi step forecast is required.
+Lastly, a large multi step forecast is required.
 The resolution of this data is 15 minutes and I need to predict if **any** future 15 minute interval within the next 8 hours hits an unsafe range, so the data cannot be smoothed into a one-step forecasting problem.

 ## Turning Time Series Forecasting into Generalized Classification